CONTROL POINTS & REVIEWS

 • Upon accumulation of related incidents

-This component establishes a structured feedback loop between operations and governance - enabling standards to be reinforced, refined, or escalated based on evidence rather than assumption.
+This component establishes a structured feedback loop between operations and governance, enabling standards to be reinforced, refined, or escalated based on evidence rather than assumptions.

 Governance Maturity Signal